 6. Set access restrictions

 Limit employees and third parties to only access the files and applications they need to do their jobs.
-This minimises that likelihood of privacy breaches, unauthorised installations and other insider threats.
+This minimises the likelihood of privacy breaches, unauthorised installations and other insider threats.
 Employees also need to follow the company’s policies on how confidential information is stored and used.

-7. Avoid suspicious emails, files, pop-ups and links
+7. Avoid suspicious emails, files, pop-ups, and links

 Phishing is a common type of cybercrime in which the attacker poses as a legitimate person or organisation to obtain sensitive information such as passwords and credit card details.
 Phishing attacks often result in serious financial losses and damaged reputation for businesses.